phlillip/screenshot-website/README.md

 **This is used to generate screenshots from a website.**

-It relies on the presence of a sitemap at `http://www.<domain>/sitemap.xml`
+It relies on the presence of a sitemap file called `sitemap.xml` at `http://www.<domain>/sitemap.xml`

 ## Usage